Daylighting (streams): Pipers Creek

 Pipers Creek in the central to north Greenwood area is joined by Venema and Mohlendorph Creeks in Carkeek Park on Puget Sound.
 Pipers is one of the four largest streams in urban Seattle, together with Longfellow, Taylor, and Thornton creeks.
 Pipers Creek drains a 1835 acre watershed into Puget Sound, from a residential upper plateau that is most of the watershed, through the steep ravines of the 216 acre of Carkeek Park.
 The headwaters begin in the north Greenwood neighborhood.

 As a result of project efforts, salmon were brought back to Pipers Creek, Venema, and Mohlendorph creeks in the mid-2000s after a fifty-year absence.
 The latter is named for the late Ted Mohlendorph, a biologist who spearheaded efforts to restore the watershed as salmon habitat.
 Though augmented by hatchery fish, anywhere from 200 to 600 chum salmon return each November, along with a few coho in the fall and fewer occasional winter steelhead.
-Inspirationally, several hundred small resident coastal cutthroat trout live in the watershed, believed to be native fish that survived decades of urban assault.
+Several hundred small resident coastal cutthroat trout live in the watershed, believed to be native fish that survived decades of urban assault.
 An environmental learning center and programs are part of comprehensive restoration.
 More than four miles (6 km) of trail are maintained by neighborhood volunteers who put in 4,000 hours of work in 2003, for example.
-The creek waters are pretty in their impressively restored settings, but the watershed is the surrounding neighborhoods and streets, laced with petrochemicals, pesticides, fertilizers, wandering pets, and such.
+The creek waters are in restored settings, but the watershed is the surrounding neighborhoods and streets, laced with petrochemicals, pesticides, fertilizers, wandering pets, and such.
 Along with steeply high volume during storm runoff and resulting turbidity, water quality is the remaining big issue in restoring salmon.

 The north fork of Pipers Creek is the site for the 110th Cascades, a street edge alternatives street demonstration project (see above).
 The 110th Cascades are a creek-like cascade of stair-stepped natural, seasonal pools that intercept, infiltrate, slow and filter over 21 acre of stormwater draining through the project.
 The cascades are a part of a natural drainage systems) project; together these united the community visually, environmentally, and socially, toward integrating the neighborhood as a community.